vshaxe/codedox/README.md

 ${license_none}          | Simple copyright

 ## Notes
-* If you do not want an asterisk preceding each line of a comment, replace the `commentprefix` property with `"  "`.
+* If you do not want an asterisk preceding each line of a comment, replace the `commentprefix` property with two spaces (`"  "`).
-* If you prefer only one space before each line of a comment, replace `commentprefix` with `"* "`.
+* If you prefer only one space before each line of a comment, replace `commentprefix` with asterisk plus onc space (`"* "`).
 * Feature requests. comments, etc, are welcome.